 With marketing, sales, and customer service teams having the same 360-degree view of each customer, they can make more informed decisions.
-In turn, this means improved customer service, and therefore, retention.
+In turn, this means improved customer service and, therefore, retention.

-If you’re already using Salesforce while integrating your other systems, then you’ve likely collected a fair amount of customer data by now.
+If you’re already using Salesforce while integrating your other systems, you’ve likely collected a fair amount of customer data by now.

 - Understand performance trends

 - Find solutions

 - Take appropriate action

 With tailor-made analytics, you can increase customer retention by identifying clients likely to churn based on their low activity levels and then taking preventative measures.
 Salesforce offers data-driven recommendations and guidance to make this easier for you too.